AchimVonKeudell/PhysicsVisualisations/README.md

 ![eyecatcher](https://user-images.githubusercontent.com/100088227/209437970-9c330da3-e5ef-4a33-9812-a1c5cda53f42.gif)

 These small Python scripts were created to accompany physics lectures as illustrations of different phenomena.
 A special emphasis is on plasma topics following the lectures <b>Introduction to Plasma Physics I and II</b>.
 The fluid or particle codes used are deliberately kept as simple as possible to illustrate to students an introduction to the simulation of plasma phenomena.
-Accurate quantitative simulation is reserved for well-known simulation platforms such as Plasimo, nonPDPSIM, etc. The following visualisations are implemented
+Accurate quantitative simulation is reserved for well-known simulation platforms such as Plasimo, nonPDPSIM, etc. The following visualisations are implemented.

 ## Plasma physics
 * bubble (cavitation by plasma in liquids)